ogreowl/nlp-philosophy-artifact/README.md

 * cleaner.ipynb: Efforts to eliminate false references to reduce noise

 **Extended Research**
 * llm_philosophy_network/: EDA of outputs obtained through iteratively prompting Large Language Models to reference philosophers.
-Preliminary research can be found here:
+Preliminary research of this kind can be found here:
-* subset_analysis/: Analysis of currated philosophy texts
+* subset_analysis/: Analysis of curated philosophy texts

+<h2>About the Authors</h2>
+This research is primarily developed by Bobby Becker within the Tulane University computer science department under the supervision of Dr. Aron Culotta.
+We aim to contribute to the Digital Humanities, a growing field that uses computational methods to study subjects within the humanities.
+You can contact us at bobbybeckerdev@gmail.com.

+<h2>Recourses</h2>

+**Tools**
+> BERT
+> BART
+> LDA
+> NetworkX

+**Related Works**

+**Data**